takahirosuzuki1980/FAST-iCLIP/README.md

   -q Q         |         Minimum average quality score allowed during read filtering.
 Default is 25.
   -p P          |    Percentage of bases that must have quality > q during filtering.
 Default is 80.
   -l L           |       Minimum length of read.
 Default is 15.
+  --clipper	| run CLIPper on data.
+Not recommended as we find that this removes a lot of true CLIP reads --verbose	| Prints out lots of things :)

 Installation instructions